 I, of course, am drawn to the food and drink of Harry Potter (no surprise there!).

-You can also buy the butterscotch sauce at the market, but I prefer to make my own.
+Butterscotch sauce: Used to flavor the butterscotch whipped cream and as garnish, you can also buy butterscotch sauce at the market, but I prefer to make my own.
 It's fast, easy, and tastes wonderful poured over vanilla ice cream!

 This alcoholic butterbeer recipe comes together in a flash. you might even say it's magic!